timmiesheehan/timmiesheehan/README.md

-<p>I'm passionate about everything digital.
-I love developing applications using various types of technology.
+<p>I love developing applications using various types of technology.
 For web development WordPress, Opencart, Drupal, Expression Engine and Magento are the primary platforms that I use as content management systems but am always looking for new and better ways of creating.
 </p>